-Here's a look at Jack's best courses—ranked in the order our Golf Digest course-ranking panelists scored them based on our most recent America's 100 Greatest Golf Courses ranking and Golf Digest's Complete 200 Greatest International Golf Courses ranking.
+Here's a look at Jack's best courses—ranked in the order our Golf Digest course-ranking panelists scored them based on our most recent America's 100 Greatest Golf Courses ranking and Golf Digest's World 100 Greatest Courses ranking.

-Ranked fourth on our Best in Mexico ranking from 2016, this Cabo course isn't short on views.
+Ranked seventh on our Best in Mexico ranking from 2020, this Cabo course isn't short on views.
 As our Ron Kaspriske put it, "The quirky, fun design is like playing golf inside a Salvador Dali painting."

 The PGA of America purchased the course in 2000, and it has hosted many of its championships at this former floodplain site that opened in 1986.
-Valhalla is expected to receive the 2024 PGA Championship, which would be its fourth major, having hosted the 1996, 2000 and 2014 PGAs, as well as the 2008 Ryder Cup.
+Valhalla is slated to host the 2024 PGA Championship, which would be its fourth major, having held the 1996, 2000 and 2014 PGAs, as well as the 2008 Ryder Cup.

 Host of the 2015 Presidents Cup, Nicklaus transformed this once-flat layout into rolling terrain that has views of Songdo International Business District.

 Sitting in the 46-square-mile Cap Cana community that is a short drive from the airport—the largest privately held airport in the world—Punta Espada opened in 2006 and has incredible views with eight of its greens perched right on the Caribbean shore.

 Castle Pines is currently ranked 48th on our latest 100 Greatest, with its highest rank being 28th in 2009.
 Our panelists give Castle Pines particular credit for being one of Jack's most playable, top-ranked courses.
 The course hosted the PGA Tour's event, The International, for 21 years, up until 2006, when it was removed from the schedule after not being able to secure a sponsor.